BV-BRC/BV-BRC-Docs/docroot/quick_references/services/ha_numbering_service.md

 ![HA Subtype Numbering Conversion Input Form](../images/ha_numbering/ha_numbering_input_form.png)

+**Input sequence:** Input sequences can be either a feature group, selected fasta sequence(s), or user-supplied sequence in fasta format.
+* **Feature Groups:** Allows selection of previously identified groups of sequences saved in the workspace.
+* **Select FASTA File:** Allows selection of custom sequence(s) saved in the workspace.
+* **Enter Sequence:** Allows pasting of a custom sequence in fasta format.

+**Conversion Sequence Numbering Scheme:** Selects the subtype(s) (one or more) to which numbering scheme conversion is desired.

 **Output Folder:** The workspace folder where results will be placed.

 **Output Name:** A user-specified label.
 This name will appear in the workspace when the analysis job is complete.

-**Conversion Sequence Numbering Scheme:** The user will also need to select the subtypes (one or more) for which the user needs the numbering scheme.

-**Input sequence:** The user can start the analysis with a feature group, select fasta sequence(s) or the user can input their own sequence in fasta format.
-* Feature Groups: This option allows users to select previously identified groups of sequences saved to their workspace.
-* Select FASTA File: This option allows users to select custom sequence(s) saved in their workspace.
-* Enter Sequence: The user can paste their custom sequence in fasta format.